LmaA-aD/AdKats/README.md

 </ul>
 <h3>A13.
 Debug Settings:</h3>
 <ul>
   <li><b>'Debug level'</b> - Indicates how much debug-output is printed to the plugin-console.
 0 turns off debug messages (just shows important warnings/exceptions), 6 documents nearly every step.
-Don't edit unless you really wanna be spammed with console logs, it will also slow down the plugin when turned up.</li>
+Don't edit unless you really want to be spammed with console logs, it will also slow down the plugin when turned up.</li>
   <li><b>'Debug Soldier Name'</b> - When this soldier issues commands in your server, the time for any command to complete is told in-game.
 Duration is from the time you entered the message, until all aspects of the command have been completed.</li>
   <li><b>'Command Entry'</b> - Enter commands here just like in game, mainly for debug purposes.
 Don't let more than one person use this at any time.</li>
 </ul>